How Custom Embroidery Works

 From Idea to Stitch Map

-Everything begins with an idea.
 Most customers come to us with a logo or design they already use on signs, business cards, or digital branding.
 But the jump from flat artwork to a stitched surface requires technical adaptation.
-A printed design might rely on gradients or hairline details that threads simply can’t reproduce.
-Our first task is to translate your design into something embroidery can render cleanly.
+A printed design might include hairline details that threads simply can’t reproduce.
+Our first task is to translate any design into something embroidery can render cleanly.
 That translation happens through digitizing.

-Digitizing converts a digital file—usually a vector image such as .AI, .EPS, or .PDF—into a specialized stitch file readable by our embroidery machines.
-In this file, every color, direction, and density of thread is mapped precisely.
-Lines that once existed as pixels become paths for the needle to follow.
+Digitizing converts a digital file, usually a vector image such as .AI, .EPS, or .PDF, into a specialized stitch file readable by our embroidery machines.
+In this file, every color, direction, and density of thread is mapped out.
 This stage determines how polished the final result will be.
-Cheap or automated digitizing often leads to uneven fills, gaps, or thread breaks; proper digitizing takes experience and a sharp eye.
+Cheap or automated digitizing can often lead to uneven fills, gaps, or thread breaks; proper digitizing takes experience and a sharp eye.

 Choosing Thread and Fabric